Strathmerton: Today

 The town is served by the Strathmerton Primary School.
-Other than a few small businesses, the only industries of note are the large Bega Cheese factory and the Booth Transport Milk Transfer Depot.
+Other than a few small businesses, the only company of note is the Booth Transport Milk Transfer Depot.
 The surrounding rural area consists of mainly irrigated dairy and fruit farms.
 There are several beaches and camping spots just to the north of Strathmerton along the Murray River in and adjacent to the Barmah State Forest.

 The local football team, Strathmerton Football Club competes in the Picola & District Football League.
 The Strathmerton Lawn Bowls Club is a popular social and recreational focal point for locals and visitors.

 Golfers play at the course of the Strathmerton Golf Club.